cockroachdb/docs/v21.2/when-to-use-zone-vs-region-survival-goals.md

 ---
 title: When to Use ZONE vs. REGION Survival Goals
-summary: Learn when to use ZONE vs. REGION survival goals
+summary: Learn when to use ZONE vs. REGION survival goals in multi-region clusters.
 toc: false
 ---